 How Do You Care for K-Tip Extensions?

-K-tip extensions require some adjustments to your hair care routine, but the maintenance is straightforward once you get the hang of it.
+K-tip extensions take some adjustments to your hair care routine, but the maintenance is straightforward once you get the hang of it.
 The key is being gentle with the bonds and using the right products.

 Sleeping: Braid your hair loosely or put it in a low ponytail before bed to prevent tangling.
 Consider using a silk pillowcase to reduce friction.

-Products to avoid: Oil-based products near the bonds (they can cause slippage), sulfates, and heavy styling products that create buildup.
+Products to avoid: oil-based products near the bonds (they can cause slippage), sulfates, and heavy styling products that create buildup.

 How Much Do K-Tip Extensions Cost?